Be Right Back: Comparisons to AI technology

 One professor of internet studies, Tama Leaver, compared the planned Alexa concept to the episode and said he understood how the feature would be tempting.
 However, he raised concerns over people conflating machines with people, a lack of consent of the person whose voice is featured, and audio ownership rights issues.
 The computer science professor Subbarao Kambhampati said that the potential to help people grieve—as with replaying videos of dead loved ones—needed to be assessed against moral questions raised by the technology.
 Other criticism focuses on potential applications for cybercriminals and fraudsters, who use deepfake technology that adds somebody's likeness to audio or video.
 Hamish Hector of TechRadar reviewed that "blurring the lines between life and death doesn't seem like the healthiest way to deal with loss" and that the technology differs from reviewing old photos and videos due to consent of the depicted and the absence of fabrication in the content.
+Referencing this episode, recent studies that focus on how users interact with chatbots representing the dead (also called griefbots and thanabots) show that they can use the bots to gain clarity on the relationship they had with the dead person being represented, but whether this occurs depends on several personal, social and political economic conditions.